 Regardless of whether you’re writing an individual issue of a mainstream, ongoing, serialized comic like Ultimate Spider-man, a five-book story arc for one of those same ongoing series or a one-shot indie graphic novel, I recommend using a traditional three-act structure.

 There are a bajillion books about three-act story structure and of those, my personal favorite is Save The Cat by Blake Snyder.

 As a side note, the book about storytelling that every comic creator needs to read isn’t about three-act structure as much as it is about coming up with a good story and telling it well.
 That book is called Invisible Ink by Brian McDonald.

 Three-act structure is great because it is flexible enough to work for basically any story and it scales to fit the length of the story.
 You can apply three-act structure to an animated short, an entire season of television or to a trilogy of epic novels.

-It’s not that you can’t deviate from the outline during the writing process.
+You will probably deviate from the outline during the writing process.

 Every long road-trip needs a map so the driver doesn’t get lost along the way.
 And the crafting of any script, any good story well told is a long, long road-trip.

 Sure, you might find some interesting stops and detours while you’re out there.
 You might even change your mind about your ultimate destination at some point. …but you won’t get anywhere if you just start out wandering aimlessly.